4 min read

 The yield will vary depending on soil type, fertility, disease, and available moisture.
 Yields of 12-16 t DM/ha can be achieved under good growing conditions in southern areas.
 Swedes are usually grazed from early to late winter, with bulbs usually keeping well through the winter unless diseased.
 However, swede yield commonly declines during winter because of adverse weather and disease damage.

 The energy value is high, and is held in a form that keeps well over winter.
 Feed quality testing will often show swede leaf and bulb to have an ME of 12.5 MJ/kg DM or more.

 To maximise yield, a fine, firm, moist seed bed with good soil-seed contact and uniform plant population must be established.
 There are four methods generally used:

 The optimum sowing depth is 1-1.5 cm in for all the methods.
 If done correctly, the sowing method does not affect yield.
 Ridging is typically used for swede cultivation in Southland, as it provides better drainage.
 However, it is less reliable in drier conditions, where seeds or plants could dry out on top of exposed ridges.
 Ridging also allows for inter-row mechanical cultivation for weed control.

 Swedes should ideally be established between mid-November and the end of December.
 Problems with dry rot are tending to push the sowing date out to later in December; this can reduce potential yields.
 Sowing too early can result in vernalisation – where plants experience a cold snap and are stimulated to go to seed prematurely.

-Wintering in southland and South Otago is a land management guide to good environmental practice and has cultivation tips to reduce overland flow and soil erosion.
+Land management guides for good environmental practice and cultivation tips to reduce overland flow and soil erosion are available here.